strayMat/thesis_manuscript/citations.md

-- "Every time I fire a linguist, the performance of the speech recognizer goes up", Frederik Jelinek
+- Every time I fire a linguist, the performance of the speech recognizer goes up, Frederik Jelinek
 - Analogisme: EN thérapeutique, c'est la théorie des signatures, Les mots et les choses (Foucault) ou par Delà la Nature (Descola)
+- Go out, gather some data and see what it can do, (halevy2009unreasonable)